Fully Augmented Links in the Thickened Torus

 \begin{define} For a fully augmented link $L$ in the thickened torus the decomposition of $T^2 \times I - L$ described above is called the \emph{bow-tie torihedral decomposition} of $L$.
 We call the graph of the torihedra the \emph{bow-tie graph} of $L$ and denote it as $\Gamma_{L}$. \end{define}

 \begin{lemma} Let $L$ be a hyperbolic fully augmented link in $T^2 \times I$.
-The following surfaces are embedded totally geodesic surfaces in the hyperbolic structure on the link complement. \begin{enumerate} \item Each twice-punctured disk bounded by a crossing circle, \item Each component of the projection plane. \end{enumerate} \end{lemma}
+The following surfaces are embedded totally geodesic surfaces in the hyperbolic structure on the link complement. \begin{enumerate} \item Each twice-punctured disk bounded by a crossing circle, \item Each connected component of the projection surface. \end{enumerate} \end{lemma}

 {\it Proof.} (1) The disk $E$ bounded by a crossing circle is punctured by two arcs of the link diagram lying on the projection plane.
 Adams \cite{adamsTP} showed that any incompressible twice-punctured disk properly embedded in a hyperbolic 3-manifold is totally geodesic.
 Hence it suffices to show that $E$ is incompressible.
 Let $L$ be a hyperbolic fully augmented link in $T^2 \times I$.
 Since $T^2 \times I \simeq \Sp^3-H$, where $H$ is the Hopf link, $L \cup H$ is a hyperbolic link in $\Sp^3$.